 [Section 24 amended by No. 32 of 1992 s.7; No. 26 of 1998 s.20.]

-25. Application of Financial Administration and Audit Act 1985
+25. Application of Financial Management Act 2006 and Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Commission and its operations.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Commission and its operations.

+[Section 25 amended by No. 77 of 2006 s.
+17.]

 26. Information

 (1) The Commission shall at the end of each year present to each House of Parliament a schedule setting out the names of all bodies, persons and eligible organizations to which money has been granted, and the amounts given in each case, during that year.